ryanraposo/whatscookin/README.md

 ## Questions

-for any Questions, Please reach out to any of the team members listed above.
+Questions?
+Please reach out to any of the team members listed above.